 If a REQUIRETLS message is bounced, the server MUST behave as if RET=HDRS was present as described in [RFC3461].
-If both RET=FULL and REQUIRETLS are present, the RET=FULL MUST be disregarded and MAY be transformed to RET=HDRS on relay.
-The SMTP client for a REQUIRETLS bounce message MUST use an empty MAIL FROM return-path as required by [RFC5321].
+If both RET=FULL and REQUIRETLS are present, the RET=FULL MUST be disregarded.
+The SMTP client for a REQUIRETLS bounce message uses an empty MAIL FROM return-path as required by [RFC5321].
 When the MAIL FROM return-path is empty, the REQUIRETLS parameter SHOULD NOT cause a bounce message to be discarded even if the next-hop relay does not advertise REQUIRETLS.